Signed in as:

 Regulates Hormones: It stabilizes insulin levels and suppresses ghrelin (the "hunger hormone"), which can significantly reduce appetite and food cravings.

-Offers Therapeutic Benefits: Originally developed to treat pediatric epilepsy, the diet is now used or studied for managing type 2 diabetes, metabolic syndrome, and certain neurodegenerative diseases like Alzheimer's.
+Offers Therapeutic Benefits: Originally developed to treat pediatric epilepsy, the ketogenic diet is now used or studied for managing type 2 diabetes, metabolic syndrome, and certain neurodegenerative diseases like Alzheimer's.

 Diet